pukanito/focustrap/focusable/README.md

 ### Properties

-FocusTrap has the following properties:
+`Focusable` has the following properties:
 1. `focusables` - Array of keyboard focusable elements
 4. `firstFocusable` - First keyboard focusable element
 5. `lastFocusable` - Last keyboard focusable element

-FocusTrap has the following methods:
+`Focusable` has the following methods:
 1. `isFirstFocusable(el)` - Returns true if the element is the first focusable.
 2. `isLastFocusable(el)` - Returns true if the element is the last focusable.

-## Building

-Run `npm run nx -- build focusable` from the root project directory to build the library.

-## Running unit tests

-Run `npm run nx -- test focusable` from the root project directory to execute the unit tests via [Jest](https://jestjs.io).